previously writing as Cera duBois

 Brigit Wolfe, a born werewolf, hasn’t killed a human in over a hundred years, although now, she wonders if the animal attacking people in Silver Creek, Colorado, isn’t her.
 But she might have bigger problems when her cowboy neighbor, Austin Calhoun, ambles into her bar.

 Austin hasn’t been a vampire for long, but he is determined to prove to himself that he’s worthy of his hunter’s dagger.
 Brigit’s rare beauty and blade-sharp tongue enchant him.
 She ignites a passion he thought was dead, but is she the killer his master sent him to destroy?
 During Austin’s investigation regarding Brigit’s involvement in the deaths, an old crime surfaces connected to her human best friend.
 These two immortal enemies have to join forces to solve the mystery before someone else dies.
 But can they survive the heat of their own desire?

 When preternatural power touched her nape, Brigit assumed Bo Reynard was back, which was unusual.
 He never came in on Wednesdays, the slowest night of the week.
 Brigit set a margarita before a woman flirting with one of the other regulars at the end of the bar and took the man’s money for the woman’s drink.

-After closing the cash drawer, she turned and sucked in a breath.
-The most beautiful pair of hazel eyes she had ever seen stared back at her from the other end of the bar.
+She closed the cash drawer, then turned and sucked in a breath.
+The most beautiful pair of hazel eyes she’d ever seen stared back at her from the other end of the bar.